xpack/web-doxygen/website/docs/manual/pages/config.md

 ## Format {#config_format}

-<p>A configuration file is a free-form ASCII text file with a structure that is similar to that of a <span class="doxyComputerOutput">Makefile</span>, with the default name <span class="doxyComputerOutput">Doxyfile</span>.
+A configuration file is a free-form ASCII text file with a structure that is similar to that of a <span class="doxyComputerOutput">Makefile</span>, with the default name <span class="doxyComputerOutput">Doxyfile</span>.
 It is parsed by <span class="doxyComputerOutput">doxygen</span>.
 The file may contain tabs and newlines for formatting purposes.
-The statements in the file are case-sensitive.</p>
+The statements in the file are case-sensitive.

-<p>The configuration file essentially consists of a list of assignment statements.
-Each statement consists of a <span class="doxyComputerOutput">TAG_NAME</span> written in capitals, followed by the equal sign (<span class="doxyComputerOutput">=</span>) and one or more values.
+The configuration file essentially consists of a list of assignment statements.
+Each statement consists of a <span class="doxyComputerOutput">TAG\_NAME</span> written in capitals, followed by the equal sign (<span class="doxyComputerOutput">=</span>) and one or more values.
 If the same tag is assigned more than once, the last assignment overwrites any earlier assignment.
 For tags that take a list as their argument, the <span class="doxyComputerOutput">+=</span> operator can be used instead of <span class="doxyComputerOutput">=</span> to append new values to the list.
 Values are sequences of non-blanks.
 If the value should contain one or more blanks it must be surrounded by quotes (<span class="doxyComputerOutput">"..."</span>).
-Multiple lines can be concatenated by inserting a backslash (<span class="doxyComputerOutput">\</span>) as the last non-whitespace character of a line.</p>
+Multiple lines can be concatenated by inserting a backslash (<span class="doxyComputerOutput">\</span>) as the last non-whitespace character of a line.

-<p>Comments begin with the hash character (<span class="doxyComputerOutput">#</span>) and end at the end of the line.
+Comments begin with the hash character (<span class="doxyComputerOutput">#</span>) and end at the end of the line.
 Comments may be placed anywhere within the file (except within quotes).
-Comments beginning with two hash characters (<span class="doxyComputerOutput">##</span>) are kept while updating the configuration file when they are placed in front of a <span class="doxyComputerOutput">TAG_NAME</span>, or at the beginning or end of the configuration file.</p>
+Comments beginning with two hash characters (<span class="doxyComputerOutput">##</span>) are kept while updating the configuration file when they are placed in front of a <span class="doxyComputerOutput">TAG\_NAME</span>, or at the beginning or end of the configuration file.

-<p>Environment variables can be expanded using the pattern <span class="doxyComputerOutput">$(ENV_VARIABLE_NAME)</span>.
-A small example:</p>
+Environment variables can be expanded using the pattern <span class="doxyComputerOutput">$(ENV\_VARIABLE\_NAME)</span>.
+A small example:

 <pre><code>DOT_PATH      = $(YOUR_DOT_PATH)
 </code></pre>

-<p>You can also include part of a configuration file from another configuration file using a <span class="doxyComputerOutput">@INCLUDE</span> tag as follows:</p>
+You can also include part of a configuration file from another configuration file using a <span class="doxyComputerOutput">@INCLUDE</span> tag as follows:

 <pre><code>@INCLUDE = config_file_name
 </code></pre>

-<p>The include file is searched in the current working directory.
+The include file is searched in the current working directory.
 You can also specify a list of directories that should be searched before looking in the current working directory.
-Do this by putting a <span class="doxyComputerOutput">@INCLUDE_PATH</span> tag with these paths before the <span class="doxyComputerOutput">@INCLUDE</span> tag, e.g.:</p>
+Do this by putting a <span class="doxyComputerOutput">@INCLUDE\_PATH</span> tag with these paths before the <span class="doxyComputerOutput">@INCLUDE</span> tag, e.g.:

 <pre><code>@INCLUDE_PATH = my_config_dir
 </code></pre>

-<p>The configuration options can be divided into several categories.
-Below is an alphabetical index of the tags that are recognized followed by the descriptions of the tags grouped by category.</p>
+The configuration options can be divided into several categories.
+Below is an alphabetical index of the tags that are recognized followed by the descriptions of the tags grouped by category.

 <ul class="doxyTocList">